 - You want a polished, modern control panel

-- Faster support matters to you
+- Faster support and detailed documentation matter to you

-- You don't mind paying 2-3x more
+- You do not mind paying 2-3x more for the added features

 Looking for a Better Alternative?